jojozhuang/jojozhuang.github.io/_posts/2016-04-03-data-structure-segment-tree.md

     return root;
 }
 ```

 ### 4.2 Search for Maximum and Sum
+For the given segment tree and the given range, find the maximum value.
 ```java
 public int queryMax(SegmentTreeNode root, int start, int end) {
     if (root == null) {